skybet/skybet.github.io/_posts/2016-11-25-big-data-news.md

 * [Data is Plural](https://tinyletter.com/data-is-plural) is a little unique in this list, covering a weekly selection of open datasets.
 From the useful to the unusual, there's plenty here to play with if you're wanting to try out some new ideas.
 Quite often but not always US-focused.

 * [Data Science Weekly](https://www.datascienceweekly.org/) as the name suggests is very specifically for data scientists.
 As a big data engineer it's something to skim read, as a data scientist there's lots of interesting topics.

+* [Artificial Intelligence Weekly](http://aiweekly.co) is a weekly collection of news and resources on AI and Machine Learning.
+It's mostly good for seeing what other companies are doing in this cutting edge area of technology, but there's also some useful software and hardware mentions.

 * [High Scalability](http://highscalability.com) comes out on a Friday afternoon, and reading this on the train home from work has become something of a tradition.
 From interesting projects to play around with over the weekend to inspiring thoughts around operating at scale, there's always hidden gems in this rather large weekly blog.
 Whilst the other selections in this list sometimes have duplicate articles, this one is usually a very different collection of content.